Hanja Kochansky

 In 1991 I was certified as an aromatherapist by the Shirley Price School of Aromatherapy in England, and established the first aromatherapy studio in Rome.

-My motto is Ghandi’s aphorism: “Be the change you want to see in the world.”
+My motto is Gandhi’s aphorism: “Be the change you want to see in the world.”
 I try to walk my talk.

 One of my songs: